Prof. Polly Diven

 "The Domestic Determinants of U.S. Food Aid Policy," Food Policy, 26 (Fall 2001):455-474.

-I joined the faculty in political science at GVSU in 1994.
+I joined the faculty in Political Science at GVSU in 1994.
 That means I've been in this department longer than anyone else, though Professors King and Constantelos came soon after.
-I became the IR Coordinator in 2005.
-My area of greatest expertise is U.S. foreign poicy, and I enjoy teaching courses in international Relations and U.S. foreign policy.
-My research focuses on the intersection of U.S. domestic politics and U.S. foreign policy, and I am particularly interested in how domestic interest groups influence foreign policy.
-Recently my research has focused on the determinants of public opinion on U.S. foreign policy, comparative public opinion, and anti-Americanism.
-I am also interested in the phenomenon of hyperpluralism, and I am currently working on a paper that documents the impact of U.S. interest groups on the PEPFAR (HIV/AIDS) iniative.
+I became the International Relations Coordinator in 2005 and I enjoy coordinating this interdisciplinary major and getting to know the IR students.
+I have been the Faculty Advisor to the International House in Murray Living Center since 2010, and I enjoy working to foster connections between international students and U.S. students in that community.
+My area of greatest expertise is U.S. foreign policy, and I my research focuses on the intersection of U.S. domestic politics and U.S. foreign policy.
+I am particularly interested in how domestic interest groups influence foreign policy.
+I have published research into the impact of agribusiness and "big pharma" on U.S. foreign policy.
+More recently my research has focused on the determinants of public opinion on U.S. foreign policy, comparative public opinion, and anti-Americanism.
+I am also interested in the phenomenon of hyperpluralism and its contribution to undermining U.S. trust in government.
+I am currently working on a paper that examines the relationship betwwen trust in government and the number of women in national legislatures across countries.